AndorfLab/ImmPort-Curation-Tool/documentation/Example-Files-Overview.md

 ###  *3. Study Files*
 - Press 'Select' and locate the StudyFiles folder.
 Press 'Select' again.
 Click 'Load study files directory'.
+  - Note: The upload box will only display folders, so you will not see the individual study files in the box.
+Make sure to select the StudyFiles folder itself.

 - Once the files have been loaded, you should see a table.
 Choose the corresponding 'Table Code' for each file.
   - BAS = Basophil-Example.txt